IVF: The Basics

 Part II: Egg Retrieval

-A physician will perform your egg retrieval procedure at one of Shady Grove Fertility's ambulatory surgery centers (ASC) in Atlanta, GA; Rockville, MD; Towson, MD; or Chesterbrook, PA.
+A physician will perform your egg retrieval procedure at one of Shady Grove Fertility's IVF centers in Atlanta, GA; Rockville, MD; Towson, MD; Chesterbrook, PA; or Fairfax, VA.
 On the morning of your egg retrieval, a physician will meet with you before the procedure to review your protocol.
 You will also meet with an anesthetist, who will review your medical history and will administer the intravenous fluid you will receive prior to the start of the procedure to induce sleep.

 Obtaining the sperm: If you are using a fresh sperm sample, a lab technician will come to accept the sample.
 If you are using a frozen sperm sample or donor sperm collected previously, the technician will verify those details with you.
 Our andrology laboratory will wash and prepare the sperm, so that the healthiest sperm are brought together with the eggs for fertilization (after the physician performs the egg retrieval).